Inclusive Hiring: Applicable Laws and Regulations

 The Rehabilitation Act of 1973 includes several sections that impact hiring people with disabilities.

 - Section 501 prohibits federal agencies from discriminating against people with disabilities in employment.
 Section 501 also requires agencies to take proactive steps to recruit and retain people with disabilities.
 EARN’s 501 Information Center lays out important information about this law for federal agencies.
-You can learn more about the Federal Framework for Disability Inclusion (PDF) and using the Schedule A hiring authority and Workforce Recruitment Program (WRP) to hire employees with disabilities.
+You can learn more about the Federal Framework for Disability Diversity, Equity, Inclusion and Accessibility Inclusion (DEIA) and using the Schedule A hiring authority and Workforce Recruitment Program (WRP) to hire employees with disabilities.

 - Section 503 prohibits federal contractors and subcontractors from discriminating against people with disabilities.
 It directs the federal contractors and subcontractors to take affirmative action to recruit, hire, retain and advance people with disabilities.
 Section 503 is administered by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).
 OFCCP offers extensive information about its requirements on its Section 503 webpage.